Jonahlahona/Dualsense-Chord-Keeper/README.md

 2. Define your desired chords by selecting the primary buttons and the resulting action.
 3. Save your settings and start using your controller to trigger actions.

+## Portable Mode

+If you wish to run the program portably all you gotta do is put a new text file in the same folder as the .exe and run the program.
+A data folder should appear with your profile

 ---

 ## Development